upcschool-cloud-arch/contenido/01-autenticacion-y-autorizacion/labs/05-cli-configuration/README.md

 Procedure

 * The trainer will provide each team with a unique URL that directs to a terminal.
 Each team will also receive a unique login.
 * Teams should familiarize themselves with the AWS documentation, particularly focusing on how to provide the required information (access key, user key, session token) in the AWS CLI configuration file (~/.aws/credentials).
+Each team can use their preferred editor, like `nano` or `vim`.
-* After configuring the AWS CLI, teams should verify their setup by running the aws sts get-caller-identity command.
+* After configuring the AWS CLI, teams should verify their setup by running the `aws sts get-caller-identity command`.
 This command returns details about the IAM user or role whose credentials are used to call the operation.
-* Once verified, teams should then remove the configuration file.
+* Once verified, teams should then remove the configuration file and check again that they don't have permissions for interacting with the API.
 * Finally, teams will reconfigure the AWS CLI access, but this time using environment variables to provide the same credentials.

 ## Expected Outcome